 Cuba actually boasts one of the best health care systems in the world with medical technology being one of the country’s most prominent exports.
 Choosing to volunteer with an organization offering health care initiatives will provide you with an abundance of career experience and insights.

 If you are a social butterfly who enjoys working with or teaching children, has a passion for humanitarian efforts, or simply want to make a valuable impact on the lives of local families, you may be pleased to know that it is possible to participate in these rewarding volunteer projects without any pre-requisite qualifications.
 There are volunteer organizations that simultaneously provide projects under this category in Cuba, allowing you the choice of work type you prefer.
 There is less opportunity for teaching English in Cuba in recent years, as there are now many Cuban teachers fluent in English and other languages across the island.
 English-speaking visitors will always find Cubans eager to practice their conversation skills, however, especially at Universities.

 Volunteering in the area of construction demands hard physical labor but grants you the honor of working alongside Cuba’s locals.
 Together you will provide construction and/or agricultural support that will be of value to the entire local Cuban community.

 Cuba relies heavily upon domestic agriculture in food production, as the country is unable to trade with its nearest neighbor (the US) for vital food supplies.
-Workers in community co-operatives and nationally-organised farms welcome visitors and volunteers to help with the still mostly manual labour required.
+Workers in community co-operatives and nationally organized farms welcome visitors and volunteers to help with the still mostly manual labor required.
 There is a growing emphasis on organic, sustainable agriculture across the island which will interest any green-minded volunteers!

 Planning Your Trip